 Organic farming requires plenty of passion as it’s so much harder than conventional farming.
 It takes 3 years to establish an organic farm, and once certified, the farm and its suppliers are subject to annual audits.

 Over 1,000 synthetic pesticides are used in conventional farming, but only a small toolbox of 24 allowed natural substances may be used by organic farms only when all other methods have failed.

 Farmers walk the fields daily to ensure the health of the crops, and adjustments must be made in a timely manner or the entire crop may be lost.
 There is no recipe for organic farming…experience is key.

 I could go on and on about why buying organic is important, and I’m so grateful to Earthbound Farm Organic and other organic farmers that go the extra mile to grow quality produce that’s better for me and the world that I live in.

-This Harvest Butternut Squash Kale Salad with Farro was a salad that I created during a salad competition at the Earthbound Farm Stand.
+This Harvest Butternut Squash Kale Salad was a salad that I created during a salad competition at the Earthbound Farm Stand.

 Many of ingredients that were available to us were picked from the garden on site and some were prepared by the farm stand chef.